Simple, Safe Citations

 - An easy to remember method for figuring out what information to put in a citation

 - Examples and exercises to help you learn and apply the method

 - A quick trick for testing your citations so you can feel more confident

-- Step-by-step instructions for recording your sources and citations in Reunion 10, where they’ll be safe when transferred
+- Step-by-step instructions for recording your sources and citations in your software, where they’ll be safe when transferred

 - One simple citation format that works for any kind of source